mkedmonds/wdv495/README.md

 # ServiceWorker cache polyfill

-This is a polyfill for the ServiceWorker cache API
+This is a polyfill for the [ServiceWorker cache API](http://slightlyoff.github.io/ServiceWorker/spec/service_worker/#cache-storage-interface).

 ## Usage